-Quora's ad copy consists of the header text (in bold) and supporting text:
+Quora's ad copy consists of the headline sentence (in bold) and body text:

 - Body Text: Maximum of 105 characters.
 Provide more detail on the product or service you are promoting.

-- Do not include links in your ad text copy.
+- Do not include links in your ad copy.

 - Do not use profanity.

-- Do not include sexual-related content in your copy unless you have obtained explicit permission from Quora beforehand.
+- Do not include sexual-related content in your copy.

 - Do not use provocative or shocking language, or create misleading expectations in your ad copy in order to attract users to click on your ad.